 - Administering CBD Oil

 In Chapter 1 we’ll discuss some basic information about CBD oil, such as what it is and where it comes from.
 We’ll also provide answers to some of the most frequent questions asked by new CBD users.

 In Chapter 2 we’ll go into some detail about some of the ingredients in CBD oil and how they affect the human body.

-In Chapter 3 we’ll delve into CBD’s potential benefits.
+In Chapter 3 we’ll delve into the potential health benefits of CBD.

-In Chapter 4 we’ll go over some of the products that contain CBD oil, and the ways in which CBD oil can be used.
+In Chapter 4 we’ll go over some of the products that contain CBD oil and the ways in which you could use CBD oil.